Our insurance brokers’ approach to risk management solutions helps you to achieve the right level of insurance cover.

 A claims occurring policy offers lifetime coverage for incidents that occur during the policy period, regardless of when the claim is reported.

-Business insurance cover that is claims made includes
+Business insurance cover that is claims occurring includes

 A claims occurring policy covers any loss that happens while your insurance policy is active and enables you to claim retrospectively in instances where issues come to light after the period of the policy has ended.
 Most business liability insurance cover is available on this basis.